 Do You Need to Have Underlayment for Your Vinyl Plank Flooring?

-Generally, your type of flooring will determine whether you need to put an underlayment down before installing your vinyl plank flooring.
+Generally, your type of flooring or subfloor will determine whether you need to put an underlayment down before installing your vinyl plank flooring.

-However, too much of an installation might make the process take longer and be more complicated than necessary.
+However, keep in mind that too much of an installation might make the process take longer and be more complicated than necessary.
+So, avoiding it wherever possible makes sense.

 Hi, I am Mark Garner a professional carpenter, woodworker, and DIY painter.
 I live in the small city of Peoria, Arizona as a semi-retired woodworker.
 I have started this blog with a simple motive to help you with my wood experience in this sector.
 If you like to know more about what I love doing and how it all got started, you can check more about me here.